-Entrance Dates Fall, Spring, Summeı
+Entrance Dates Fall, Spring g, Summer

-Length of Program 8 weeks
+Length of Program Fall and Spring Semesters are 8 weeks, Summer Semester is 10 weeks

-Credit Hours Required for Graduation
+Credit Hours Required for Graduation 9

 Purpose: The Commercial Truck Driving certificate program provides basic training in the principles and skills of commercial truck operations.
 The program is based on the definition of a truck driver as one who operates a commercial motor vehicle of all different sizes and descriptions on all types of roads.
 At the completion of the program, the student is administered the Georgia CDL Skills Exam.